 You’ll want to look for errors when reading your credit reports, along with areas where you can improve your score.
 It takes time to do both, and that’s why patience is part of getting a used car loan.
-Paying toward your debt and getting overdue accounts up-to-date will have the most significant positive effect on your score.
+Paying toward your debt, making on-time payments, and getting overdue accounts up-to-date will have the most significant positive effect on your score.

 If you have tons of credit card debt, you’ll want to pay at least the minimum on every card with a balance.
 To bring the overall balance down the fastest, pay more than the minimum payment on the card with the highest interest rate.
 That way, you’ll be paying down debt that accrues the most interest.

 Whatever you do, don't start closing accounts in an effort to raise your credit score.
-Doing so increases your percentage of credit that is utilized, and this has the tendency to lower your score, not raise it.
+Doing so increases your percentage of credit that is utilized, which has a tendency to lower your score, not raise it.

 If your credit score is on the cusp of a different tier – you have fair credit, for example, but it’s almost in the range of what is considered good credit – it might be worth putting your used car purchase off for several months.
 During that time, you can focus on improving your score and putting some money away for a down payment.
 When you’re close to being in another tier, a little bit of work can go a long way in getting you better loan terms.

 Many used-car buyers don’t even think about an auto loan until they are in the dealership’s financing office.
-If you’re looking for a good deal on financing, however, that’s not the best way to find it.
-While the dealer may be able to find you a great deal, they’ll have no incentive to do so unless you have a preapproved offer in place that they have to compete with.
+If you’re looking for low auto loan rates, however, that’s not the best way to find them.
+While the dealer financing may be a great deal, they’ll have no incentive to do so unless you have a preapproved offer in place that they have to compete with.

 Large National Banks